 It is often a challenge to prove occupational diseases.
 If you break a leg or lose your eyesight, there is clear and specific evidence which cannot be disputed.
 However, in cases where the disease is not something that the worker develops within a day or two, it can be difficult to claim that it is work-related.
 However, there is an official list of occupational disease that has been proven, through medical evidence and literature, to be a direct consequence of work-related activity and exposure.
 Even then employers can dispute and contest workers who file a claim for compensation for diseases that they believe are a direct consequence of their employment.

 If you are a worker in Rome, Georgia, and if you believe that the disease you have developed is due to the work that you do and the work environment that you are exposed to, you can file a claim with the State Board of Workers’ Compensation.
 Even if your employer has already indicated that they do not believe your claim and that they will challenge it in court, you do not have to be intimidated.
 As a member of the labor force and as a human being, you have a right to fight for what you believe to be true.
 Nobody should suffer because of the negligence of another person.

 Consult with a Workers’ Compensation Attorney in Rome, GA

 If you have developed an occupational disease, you have the right to seek medical care for it.
 We all realize that such diseases cannot be cured overnight and require consistent and quality care.
-Everybody does not have the financial capability to pay for such medical care, and that is why we at Bader Law Firm believe that you have the right to be compensated.
+Everybody does not have the financial capability to pay for such medical care, and that is why we at Bader Scott Injury Lawyers believe that you have the right to be compensated.
 You have a right to receive benefits that will help you meet your medical expenses and you also have the right to claim for damages that you incur because of your inability to go back to work or your inability to go back to the same job that you were doing before the disease made it impossible for you to continue.
 Call us today, and one of our experienced workers comp lawyers will be able to help you get the compensation you deserve.